Brokers from outside the province: How to get the right to practise in Québec

-Are you an agency executive officer or a real estate or mortgage broker from another province, Canadian or territory or another country and wish to practise in Québec?
+Are you an agency executive officer or a real estate broker from another province, Canadian or territory or another country and wish to practise in Québec?
 Here is how your professional qualifications could be recognized.

-In order to promote the mobility of workers practicing outside of Québec, the OACIQ can issue licences to individuals who are qualified and authorized to engage in brokerage transactions (within the meaning of section 1 of the Real Estate Brokerage Act) in a province, State or territory for which a mutual recognition agreement of professional skills has been concluded between its government and that of Québec.
+To promote the mobility of professionals practising outside of Québec, the OACIQ can issue licences to individuals who are qualified and authorized to engage in brokerage transactions (within the meaning of section 3.1 of the Real Estate Brokerage Act) in another province or Canadian territory.

 Obtaining an OACIQ licence